 Throughout history, people have always been inspired by religion.
 So then the question arises what inspires atheists.

 There are different sources from which atheists can draw inspiration.
 Some atheists are inspired by nature.
-We will later see several examples, including Claude Monet.
-Other atheists are inspired by philosophy – the human attempt to understand the principles of being.
+We will later see several examples, including French painter Claude Monet and English poet Percy Bysshe Shelley.
+Other atheists are inspired by philosophy — the human attempt to understand the principles of being.
 Again other atheists draw inspiration from the works of other people: from poetry, music, literature or the arts.
-We will later list several dozen famous authors, philosophers, and artists who found inspiration without religion.
+We will later list dozens of famous authors, philosophers, and artists who found inspiration without being religious.

 How do atheists protect themselves from the winds of fortune?